Staff

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the sunrise.
+JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is encouragement in the church.

-The faithful appearance of the sunrise is a reason to believe in God’s good news.
+Encouragement in the church is a reason to believe in God’s good news.

 John Shirk